ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/configuration/config.md

 In addition to saving the configuration as an output file, it is also returned so that downstream functions can make use of it.
 This is as a simple nested dictionary.

+## Static models

+All models (except `core`) accept a boolean configuration option, `static`, that indicates if such a model should be updated every iteration (`static=false`, the default behaviour) or not.

+If `static=true`, there are several possibilities depending on the data variables available in the [`Data` object](../data/data.md):

+- For the initialisation, if the variables that are populated are:
+  - **All present**: The model initialisation process is bypassed.
+  - **None present**: The model initialisation process runs normally.
+- For the update, if the variables that are populated are:
+  - **All present**: Then the update process is bypassed.
+  - **None present**: The update *is run just once*, keeping the same values for those variables throughout the simulation.

+Providing some but not all of the variables case will result in an error in all cases.